Could High Intensity Triathlon Training be for you?

 But if time is of the essence (as it is for most people) and injury is a concern (as it is for most triathletes), could HITT (High Intensity Triathlon Training!) be for you?
 And does it work in a sport commonly know to emphasise quantity sessions, sometimes at the sake of quality?

 The answer is yes.
 Studies (and anecdotal evidence) are proving that shorter workouts, performed at greater intensity, could equal faster race times and less injury.
+This is useful throughout the season, not just during the speed phase of triathlon periodisation.
 And you can have a life outside of triathlon- a win-win!
 Save time and achieve your goals with HITT!

 Obviously, the time-saving benefits are greater for an iron-distance triathlete (some training less than 10 hours* a week, as opposed to the legendary 20+ at peak) than for a sprint-distance triathlete.
 However, even when training for a sprint triathlon, doing speed work makes sense and the speed gains from HITT could lead to fast race times with less training!